The-Rengineer/chat-app-google-calendar/README.md

 # LangChain-Powered Google Calendar Chatbot

-## I am working on this doc and will update very soon

 This app leverages **LangChain** to enable conversations with a bot about your personal **Google Calendar**.

 ---